ContentUpgrad/mlops-playground/README.md

 # MLOps Sandbox

-> Contains setup for k8s native MLOps tools
+> The repository contains a local k8s kind setup with argocd and MLOps tools.
+This is aimed for local development and testing of different services.

 The below guide assumes that you have `docker`, `kubectl`, `kind` & `kustomize` preinstalled on your system.